 Exceeding the directions of the physician’s prescription is a telltale sign that normal use is evolving into abuse.
 Using their own judgment, patients may perceive a need for higher dosages and adjust them accordingly.
 As a result, tolerance to the drug increases, meaning the user will want more and more in order to feel the initial effects.

-As dependency develops, desire for the substance increases, as does the time and money spent to obtain it.
+As dependency develops, desire for the substance increases, as does the time and money spent obtaining it.
 Work, school and family obligations are neglected.

-Because Lorazepam operates on the brain much as alcohol does, similar physical withdrawal manifestations are possible, including:
+Because Lorazepam operates on the brain much like alcohol does, similar physical withdrawal manifestations are possible, including:

 - Clammy skin.

 Since withdrawal can constitute a threat to health and possibly life, careful management of the patient’s condition by competent medical personnel is essential.
 Learn more at our blog, 7 Things About Benzo Withdrawal You Might Not Know.